Anynomouss/grin-for-muggles/README.md

 The next section will explain in more detail how Grin's magic works in a) hiding amounts, b) not needing addresses, c) making transactions easy to aggregate.

 **Grin transactions involve a couple of cool tricks**:
-1) **Homomorphic Commitments**: In Grin, values are hidden by multiplying all values with a Generator point on the secp256k1 elliptic curve.
-Multiplication with generator point `G` or other curve point such as `H` is not an addition in the traditional sense, it is itteratively hopping around the eliptic curve to find a new point.
-Although the result of multiplying a value with a generator point results in a "seemingly random number".
-Addition of these points still works.
+1) **Homomorphic Commitments**: In Grin, values are hidden by multiplying all values with a Generator point on the secp256k1 Elliptic Curve.
+Multiplication with generator point `G` or other curve point such as `H` is not an addition in the traditional sense, it is iteratively hopping around the Eliptic Curve to find a new point.
+The result of multiplying a value with a generator point results is a "seemingly random number", but it is important to remember that addition of these curve points still works.
-If a transaction would involve one input value and two output values `v1+v2-v3=0`, they can be multiplied with generator point `H` on an [Elliptic Curve](https://docs.grin.mw/wiki/introduction/mimblewimble/ecc/https://docs.grin.mw/wiki/introduction/mimblewimble/ecc/) and anyone can verify they still sum up to zero `v2*H + v3*H - v1*H = 0*H` without knowing any of the values `v1`, `v2` or `v3`.
+If a transaction would involve one input value and two output values `v1+v2-v3=0`, they can be multiplied with generator point `H` on an [Elliptic Curve](https://docs.grin.mw/wiki/introduction/mimblewimble/ecc/https://docs.grin.mw/wiki/introduction/mimblewimble/ecc/) and anyone can still verify they sum up to zero `v2*H + v3*H - v1*H = 0*H` without knowing any of the values `v1`, `v2` or `v3`.

 2) **Pedersen Commitments**: As explained above, Grin transactions hide the amount in an output by multiplying them with a generator point.
 However, this would allow people to find `v1`, `v2` or `v3` by guessing them.
 To solve this problem, a second trick is applied by adding a private-key multiplied with another generator point `G` to the output commitment.
 In case you were wondering, yes multiplying a key with a generator point creates a public key just like in Bitcoin!
 Adding a public-key to an output makes it impossible to find the value in an output:<br/>
 `Output = K1*G+v1*H`.
 To an outsider an output commitment looks like a random piece of data, e.g. : `09551fd2ba097bbf53d027c9820c2f19a544a15f21cb46614ce5860077a3663181`.<br/><br/>